Some1and2-XC/some1and2-s-Discord-Bot/README.md

     - The map works by holding nestled dictionaries that functonally work as directories that lead to the backend names of NPC's

  - Various NPC's
-    - The bot uses the backend names of NPC's to index them from the `items.plk` file to create `NPC` data objects
+    - The bot uses the backend names of NPC's to index them from the `items.plk` file to create `NPC` objects
-    - These data objects are based on classes which come in a few forms:
+    - These `NPC` objects are based on classes which come in a few forms:
        - Shop
        - Text
        - Enemy